Contents

 • Your work saves automatically.
 The composer auto-saves as you edit; publishing is a separate, explicit step — see Publishing.

 • Duplicate before you experiment.
-Duplicating a component or row from the Modify Display panel is the quickest way to try a variation without losing the original.
+Duplicating a column or row from the Modify drawer is the quickest way to try a variation without losing the original.